 The primary mission of Project Access is to provide an academic bridge by supplementing and enriching the theological and ministerial education in seminaries with courses and activities directly addressing the myriad issues facing individuals underserved by educational systems.
 Project Access aims to be a ‘passport’ for students into the new theological world that they are entering.
 Seminarians coming out of religious traditions often categorized as theologically conservative frequently face a unique set of challenges within the context of mainline seminaries.

 To address the specific needs of these students, Project Access will provide opportunities for contextual and culturally competent learning in which the starting point of theological reflection is the seminarian’s experience and context.
 The program seeks to create space for theological reflection within her/his own cultural context and community.
 Project Access will also allow students to build a supportive peer network both within their own seminary and among peers across the country.

 WHAT SHOULD I EXPECT?

 Project Access participants will engage in programming designed to supplement their theological education.
 PA will offer intensives and distance learning opportunities with faculty who have experience within both the culture, and the academic realities of seminarians from underrepresented populations.
-Seminarians may participate in the program for up to two years.
+Seminarians may participate in the program for up to two consecutive years (subject to the availability of funding).
 Regional and/or national intensives will be offered in July and January and webinars will be offered at various times throughout the year.
 Ongoing mentorship and academic writing/research coaching will be available to Project Access participants for the duration of their engagement in the program.
 Project Access programming is designed to fill in the gaps with contextual programming not offered at many seminaries.
 The program is not to replace coursework taken for academic credit.
 No academic credit will be provided for participation in the program – unless coordinated by the student as a possible directed study opportunity.

 WHO SHOULD APPLY?